BoryanaLen/ReactJS-project/README.md

 - React for building the user interface.
 - Firebase for the backend, user management, cloud data storage, and hosting.
 - Jest for making unit tests.

+# Client-side usage(PORT: 3000)
+$ npm i       // npm install packages
+$ npm start   // run it locally
+Runs the app in the development mode.
+Open http://localhost:3000 to view it in the browser.